ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

 var
   Rect: TRectangle;

-  // Main block
 begin
   // Create a rectangle with width 10 and height 5 Rect := TRectangle.Create(10, 5);

   // Show the details of the rectangle Rect.ShowDetails;
+  ReadLn;
 end.
 ```

 ## 23. Classes

 Here is a simple example of creating a class.
-For mroe info, visit the official documentation; [Classes](https://www.freepascal.org/docs-html/ref/refch6.html#x69-930006).
+For more info, visit the official documentation; [Classes](https://www.freepascal.org/docs-html/ref/refch6.html#x69-930006).

 **Syntax**